awsdocs/aws-iot-docs/developerguide/thing-groups.md

 **Note**
 We do not recommend using personally identifiable information in your thing group names\.

-Here is an example that specifies a parent of the thing group when it is created:
+Here is an example that specifies a parent of the static thing group when it is created:

 ```
 $ aws iot create-thing-group --thing-group-name RedLights --parent-group-name LightBulbs
 ```

-As before, the CreateThingGroup command returns a response that contains the thing group, its ID, and ARN:
+As before, the CreateThingGroup command returns a response that contains the static thing group's name,, ID, and ARN:

 ```
 {